 Obtaining a PCard is a privilege based on trust that the card will be used in a responsible and appropriate manner.
 If a University employee is in a position to obligate the University, that employee is entrusted with the responsibility of protecting the University from harm.
 Fraudulent or intentional misuse of the card will result in revocation of the card, personnel actions against the Cardholder, and/or possible criminal charges.
 Therefore, in order to obtain a PCard, an applicant must first attend a training session.

 The Procurement Card Coordinator will make regular Compliance Assessments of Cardholders in order to determine compliance with PCard policies and procedures.
 The Coordinator will review sales receipts, credit card slips, tear sheets, statements of business purposes, etc. All supporting documentation, will be scrutinized.

 As the Coordinator is conducting Compliance Assessments, the Cardholders will receive written notice if any violations have been discovered.
 Failure to comply delays posting to the general ledger.
-In the event any infractions or discrepancies are found, the Cardholder will have three (3) business days to supply corrected, complete information.
-Inability to supply necessary or complete documentation within the timeframe allotted WILL result in card suspension or cancellation.

 A violations database is maintained in order to track excessive or reoccurring violations.

 Automatic 90-day SUSPENSION for 1st offense

 - Restricted = Purchase of items on the restricted list or making a personal purchase.

 - Sharing Card = Allowing someone other than the cardholder to use the card.

 - Split Transaction = Not adhering to the $2,500 maximum daily vendor transaction limit.